-The Request for Accommodations form is available here.
+The request for accommodations form is available here.

 This policy strives for consistent and equitable student access to educational opportunities at Starr King.
 In particular, it addresses a student's ability to fulfill degree and certificate course and program requirements.
-The policy does cover library use, student advising, SKSM classroom activities and requirements, and program exams, and capstone experiences or projects.
-It does not address extracurricular events sponsored by SKSM, student housing, and administrative activities (e.g. registration, access to facilities, etc.).
+The policy covers student advising, SKSM classroom activities and requirements, program exams, and capstone experiences or projects.
+It does not address extracurricular events sponsored by SKSM or administrative activities (e.g. registration, access to facilities, etc.).